vramana/cherow/README.md

 }
 ```

-## Expression parsing

-It's possible to parse only expressions in either script or module goal code.
+The API also allows you to use Cherow as a stand-alone  [expression parser](https://tc39.github.io/ecma262/#sec-ecmascript-language-expressions) and let you parse your code in either script or module goal code.

 ```js